opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 1. Navigate to **OpenSearch Plugins** > **Maps** under the main menu.
 2. From the dropdown, select the appropriate data source to edit or create an associated map layer:
   - Edit a map layer by selecting a map layer from the **Layers** dropdown.
 From the pop-up window, view the settings and edit as needed.
-  - Add a new layer by selecting the **Add layer** button under the dropwdown and then selecting **Documents** from the pop-up window.
-Anoter pop-up window appears on the right side.
+  - Add a new layer by selecting the **Add layer** button under the dropdown and then selecting **Documents** from the pop-up window.
+Another pop-up window appears on the right side.
 Enter the required information under the **Data** tab.
 Note that the data source name is prefixed to the index pattern name.
 The **Style** and **Settings** tabs are optional information.
   - Select **Update** to save the settings.
 3. Select the **Save** button in the menu bar to save the edited or new layer.
 4. Select the {::nomarkdown}<img src="{{site.url}}{{site.baseurl}}/images/icons/database-icon.png" class="inline-icon" alt="database icon"/>{:/} icon in the upper-right menu bar to verify that the new data source is listed in the dropdown.